 If we consider mental illness cutlery, self-care can help to build up your spoon supply so you have more resources available to do other things.
 It can also help to minimize the fork cost of external stressors.

 If self-care seems hard to add in, boundaries around news and social media might free up some extra time.
 You can try making a list of things to do so it’s not vague and airy-fairy and it’s easier to be intentional rather than default to the Netflix/scrolling/worrying/ruminating/Cheetos-popping combo.
 Making a plan can be a reminder that self-care should be taken seriously, and it deserves to be a priority.
-I’ve created a self-care ideas worksheet here, and the University of Buffalo offers this template for planning maintenance self-care:
+I’ve created a self-care ideas worksheet here.

 These days, I’m pretty low-functioning overall, so I keep life pretty basic, which is good for me.
 I don’t like people, much less care what they think I should be doing, so I do what works for me and the guinea pigs, and self-care is pretty high on the priority list.